Camp Cooking

 Coffee for the Crowd

 Several adults run on coffee (the Younger Smiths flagged it).
-Bring a percolator or big pour-over and pre-measure grounds.
-First one up makes a pot for the early fishing/quiet crew.
+We run a daily coffee & morning-drink station with a rotating owner—setup, stocking, and teardown details are on the Camp Jobs page.
+Bring a percolator or big pour-over and pre-measure grounds; first one up starts the pot.